reduxjs/redux-toolkit/docs/api/createReducer.md

 ### The "builder callback" API

-Instead of using a simple object as an argument to `createReducer`, you can also use a callback that receives a `ActionReducerMapBuilder` instance:
+Instead of using a simple object as an argument to `createReducer`, you can also provide a callback that receives an `ActionReducerMapBuilder` instance:

 ```typescript
 createReducer(0, builder =>